Dash cams aren’t legal in every state. Despite the benefits of dash cam footage, there are also some competing privacy considerations.

 Because dash cams are surveillance devices, and privacy laws protect persons from surveillance without their consent in certain situations.

-Dash cams are legal in Texas, but must comply with laws regarding visual and audio recording.
+Dash cams are legal in Texas, but must comply with Texas law regarding visual and audio recording.
 Visual recording is prohibited in areas where a person has a reasonable expectation of privacy.
 Courts have consistently upheld that persons on a public roadway have no reasonable expectation of privacy.

 Courts have consistently upheld that persons on a public roadway have no reasonable expectation of privacy.